Meal Prep for Beginners: The Guide to Finally Getting Started

 Start with 3 days, not 7

-Prepping a full week on the first Sunday is the best way to get discouraged.
-Aim for 3 days of ready lunches.
-Once you get into the rhythm, you can naturally expand to 4-5 days.
+Preparing a full week on your first Sunday is the best way to get discouraged.
+Aim for 3 days of ready-to-go lunches.
+Once you get the rhythm, you'll extend to 4-5 days naturally.

 Why meal prep changes everything

-Meal prep eliminates the most tiring daily decision: "what's for dinner?".
-By prepping ahead, you eat better by default.
-When your healthy meal is already ready in the fridge, you won't order a burger out of laziness.
-Studies show that people who plan their meals consume more fruit and vegetables, spend less, and waste less.
-It's a 2-hour investment that saves you 5 during the week.
+Meal prep eliminates the most exhausting daily decision: "what's for dinner?".
+By preparing in advance, you eat better by default.
+When your healthy meal is already in the fridge, you won't order a burger out of laziness.
+Studies show that people who plan their meals consume more fruits and vegetables, spend less, and waste less.
+It's a 2-hour investment that saves you 5 hours during the week.

 No need for professional gear.
-A large baking sheet, a Dutch oven or large pot, a pan, and a good knife cover 90% of needs.
-Add 8-10 glass containers (rectangular ones stack better), a decent cutting board, and you're good to go.
-Avoid useless gadgets: the spiralizer and dehydrator can wait.
-The only truly useful investment is a $10 kitchen thermometer to check meat doneness.
+A large sheet pan, a dutch oven or large pot, a skillet, and a good knife cover 90% of your needs.
+Add 8-10 glass containers (rectangular ones stack better), a decent cutting board, and you're off.
+Avoid useless gadgets: the spiraliser and dehydrator can wait.
+The only truly useful investment is a $10 food thermometer to check meat doneness.

 Classic beginner mistakes

-Mistake #1: too much variety on day one.
-Mistake #2: forgetting sauces and condiments.
-The same roasted chicken with sriracha sauce on Monday and a sesame dressing on Tuesday makes for two completely different meals.
-Mistake #3: not tasting before multiplying portions.
-Always test a recipe in a normal portion before batch-cooking it.
-Mistake #4: ignoring textures.
-Raw veggies and pickles added at the last minute transform a bland meal into something fresh and crunchy.
+Mistake #1: Too much variety on day one.
+Mistake #2: Forgetting sauces and condiments.
+The same roasted chicken with sriracha sauce on Monday and sesame dressing on Tuesday makes two completely different meals.
+Mistake #3: Not tasting before multiplying portions.
+Always test a recipe in a normal portion before batch cooking it.
+Mistake #4: Ignoring textures.
+Fresh raw veggies and pickles added at the last minute transform a bland meal into something fresh and crunchy.

 FoodCraft Tip